 And white dogs with proper care often no longer tear.

-I'll be posting more about tear stains on my blog.
+I'll be posting more about holistic health care on my

 everything we do on Twitter: